-Rebooting or resetting your mobile device
+Problems with your iPhone or iPad?
+Try rebooting and resetting your device.

 Tap Shut Down.

-Force restarting your mobile device
+Reset iPhone by force restarting your mobile device

-If your mobile device is black or frozen and you can't reboot it using the steps above, you might have to force restart your device.
-Doing so won't erase your content or data; rather, you use a force restart when the screen is black or the buttons aren't responding.
+If your mobile device is black or frozen and you can't reboot it using the steps above, you might have to force restart to reset iPhone.
+Doing so won't erase your content or data; instead, you use a force restart when the screen is black, or the buttons aren't responding.

-How to force restart an iPhone 8 or later:
+How to reset iPhone 8 or later:

 - Press and quickly release the Volume Up button.